In Situ Recovery (ISR)

 In situ recovery has several significant advantages over conventional mining.
 First, the environmental impact is minimal, as there is little surface disturbance and the affected water is restored at the conclusion of mining.
-Second, it is lower cost, allowing Wyoming’s low grade deposits to compete globally with the very high grade deposits of Canada.
+Second, it is lower cost, allowing Wyoming’s low-grade deposits to compete globally with higher grade deposits and even with operations which are state-supported.
 Finally, the method is safe and proven, resulting in minimal employee exposure to health risks.